Using journal prompts to start writing is a great way to have fun, get creative and lift your spirits.

 **This post may contain affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

-So kick your worries aside for a moment, and try this fun journal exercise.
-(For your entertainment and mine, I included my own answers to these journal prompts!)
+So kick your worries aside for a moment, and try these fun journal prompts.

 1. List your top 20 favorite happiest places ever